stinkyink/book-publishing-guide/chapter1.markdown

 # Preparing Your Book for Publication

-So, you’ve got your book idea and you’re looking to make things happen.
+So you’ve got your book idea and are looking to make things happen.
 Unless you’re gifted at writing flawless prose, your book is going to need some external care and attention, i.e. editing.